jarojasva/Core_Genome_Protocol/README.md

 4- Bash

-The culmination of this protocol is a concatenated amino acid FASTA file (*concatenated_core_genome.faa*) containing the core genome (only single copy orthologs).
+The culmination of this protocol is a concatenated amino acid FASTA file (*concatenated_core_genome.faa*) containing the core-genome (only single copy orthologs).
 This file can be used for downstream analyses, such as alignment and phylogenetic inference.

 ## Protocol